 This article will go over the most basic Reddit marketing techniques, the ones for which you don’t even need to think.
+After reading it you will understand how to promote your business on Reddit, and towards the end of the guide we also provide some more advanced techniques.
 In most cases you’ll just have to post a link to your product/service/app/cause/crowdfunding campaign/… with a long and descriptive title, and then buy a few upvotes and comments for your threads.
 Especially if you’re inexperienced, these are the first Reddit marketing objectives that you should complete:

 - Introduce your business on /r/shamelessplug (7,331 subscribers).
 This is a subreddit (group of interest) on reddit.com.
 Always read the rules from the sidebar before posting in such places!
-If needed, remember to flair your posts (this means that after submission you tag them for a subcategory, see the image below).
+It might help for example with choosing a title, when they have certain guidelines for that.
+If needed, remember to flair your posts!
+This means that after submission you tag them for a subcategory; see the image below!

 - Introduce your business on /r/sideproject (14,278 subscribers).